soyeon513/soyeon513.github.io/_pages/research.md

 ## Working Papers

-- **"How Do Poorly Ratified International Human Rights Treaties Protect Victims?**
-  Case of the Migrant Workers Convention in a Non-member State.
+- **"How Do Poorly Ratified International Human Rights Treaties Protect Victims? - Case of the Migrant Workers Convention in a Non-member State.**

 - **"Evolving Human Rights: Interpretation Over Time in the UN Treaty Bodies."**